 Top 3 POS terminals providers

-Elo is a leading POS terminal manufacturer with more than 40-year experience in the touchscreen.
+Elo is a leading POS terminal manufacturer with more than 40-year experience in touchscreen.
 They have been developing POS terminals used in both Windows and Android, especially integrated with Google Play Services.

-Apart from numerous types of touchscreen, Elo also supplies other peripherals such as customer facing display, MSR (magnetic stripe readers), printer, cash drawer and barcode scanner.
+Apart from numerous types of touchscreen, Elo also supplies other peripherals such as customer-facing display, MSR (magnetic stripe readers), printer, cash drawer and barcode scanner.

 Among these 3 decent POS vendors, Elo stands out with enormous online support resources.
 There is a full library of knowledge base articles and downloadable software.
 With respect to direct call service, the vendor has 2 customer support numbers for different problems, like technical support and other customer services.

 All of Elo’s products do not have the price displayed on the official website.
 Therefore, you can leave your contact on their page to make a purchase.